Smoke From Western Wildfires Continues to Stay Over Eastern U.S.

 For the third day in a row, lidar/ceilometer observations continue to show smoke which originated from the western U.S. wildfires.
 The smoke is traveling at a height of around 3-4 km and is not impacting the surface air quality measurements.
-The Hazard Map image above shows a heavy smoke from the western wildfire has continued to travel over the eastern shore and well into the Atlantic Ocean.
+The NOAA Hazard Mapping System Fire and Smoke Product image above shows a heavy smoke from the western wildfire has continued to travel over the eastern shore and well into the Atlantic Ocean.

 Ceilometer sites showing smoke aloft today: